ITensor/website/docs/julia/formulas/site_type/main.md

     function siteinds(::SpinThreeHalfSite,
                       N::Int; kwargs...)
-      return [Index(4,"Site,S=3/2,n=$n") for n=1:N]
+      return [Index(4,"S=3/2,Site,n=$n") for n=1:N]
     end

 All this function does is make an array, or vector of Index objects.
-The important thing is that the Index objects in the returned array carry the `"S=3/2"` tag; also it's customary and useful to put the `"Site"` tag which is ITensor's convention for site indices of MPS and MPO objects.
+The important thing is that the Index objects in the returned array carry the `"S=3/2"` tag.
+However, it's also customary and useful to put the `"Site"`tag which is ITensor's convention for site indices of MPS and MPO objects, as well as the tag `"n=$n"` which labels each Index as "n=1", "n=2", etc.

 The `siteinds` function is not strictly necessary for working with special degrees of freedom and `TagType`s.
-But it's convenient to have for constructing MPOs, MPS, and using AutoMPO.
+But it's convenient to have for constructing MPOs, MPS, and using AutoMPO, each of which asks for arrays of Index objects as input when making new MPOs or MPS.

 After defining this `siteinds` function, you can just write code like: